FXinnovation/fx-docker-jenkins/README.md

 It is based on the official alpine jenkins image but has some small added features.

+## Tags
+Since there isn't anything special done in this image.
+We'll follow the jenkins release tags so that they check our.

+Be adviced that since we really don't like docker's latest tag on application containers, we won't publish a latest tag.

+To know which version are available, please check out the different tag on the docker hub

 ## Why not use the official image ?
 A couple of thing have been added.
 This image works well when used on a k8s cluster that uses `Persistent Volumes`.